bt-koch/newsews/README.md

 Some further modifications in the construction of the indicator and in the application for forecasting are necessary to implement it in the context of an early warning system.

-For futher details, please see the [final report](to do).
+For futher details, please see the [final report](https://github.com/bt-koch/newsews/blob/main/tex/ma_thesis.pdf).

 ## About

-This project was created as my Master Thesis.
+Created as my Master's thesis project.

 ## Setup